daksh-ugi/IBM-PBEL-PROJECT-SUMMER-INTERN/README.md

+# ₹ Salary Predictor

+A privacy-first web application delivering instant, AI-driven salary estimates to help you benchmark your value in today’s competitive job market.
+Experience seamless results in a visually stunning, distraction-free black-and-white glassmorphic interface.

+---

-✨ What Makes This App Stand Out?
+## What Makes This App Stand Out
-🔮 Instant Results: Real-time salary predictions as you complete your profile.

-🖤 Sleek Glassmorphic UI: Minimalist, high-contrast design for a premium and modern feel.

-⚡ Built for Privacy: Data never leaves your device—your privacy is always protected.
+- **Instant, Intelligent Predictions:** See your estimated salary the moment you input your details—no waiting, no confusion.
+- **Minimalist, Modern UI:** Enjoy a crisp, high-contrast glassmorphic design that puts your career front and center.
+- **Full Privacy by Design:** All data processing happens locally in your browser.
+Your information stays with you, always.

-📊 Smarter Modeling: Powered by XGBoost, one-hot encoding, and robust GridSearchCV hyperparameter tuning for reliable predictions.
+- **Serious Machine Learning Power:** The app leverages XGBoost, one-hot encoded features, and sophisticated GridSearchCV tuning for predictions you can trust.

-🎨 Custom UX: Responsive forms, stylish gradients, and motivational career quotes keep you inspired as you explore your next steps.
+- **Thoughtful, Inspiring Experience:** Motivational quotes, smooth workflow, and a responsive form guide you through every step, inspiring confidence as you plan your next move.

+---

-🗂️ Project Layout
+## Project Structure
-text

 SalaryApp/
-├── app.py             # Main Streamlit UI
+├── app.py # Streamlit UI & logic
 ├── model.pkl # Trained XGBoost model
-├── features.pkl       # Model feature list
+├── features.pkl # Model features used for inference
-├── salary_train.csv   # (Optional) Training data
+├── salary_train.csv # (Optional) Training dataset
-├── requirements.txt   # Dependencies
+├── requirements.txt # Python dependencies
-└── README.md          # Project summary and guide
+└── README.md # This file

+text

+---

-⚙️ Get Started
+## Getting Started

+Follow these steps to get the app up and running on your local machine:

-1. Clone this repo:
+### 1. Clone the repository

-bash
 git clone https://github.com/your-username/salary-prediction-app.git
 cd salary-prediction-app

+text

-2. (Optional) Create a virtual environment:
+### 2. (Optional) Create and activate a virtual environment

-bash
 python -m venv venv
 source venv/bin/activate # On Windows: venv\Scripts\activate

+text

-3. Install requirements:
+### 3. Install the required packages

-bash
 pip install -r requirements.txt

+text

-4. Start the app:
+### 4. Run the app

-bash
 streamlit run app.py

+text

+---

-🧠 How It Works
+## How It Works

-Cleans and preps your input data for analysis.
+- Cleans and prepares your input data for use in prediction.

-Encodes all categorical fields with dynamic one-hot encoding.
+- Encodes all categorical fields dynamically using one-hot encoding.

-Runs your features through a finely-tuned XGBoost regressor for instant predictions.
+- Utilizes a finely tuned XGBoost model (with GridSearchCV hyperparameter tuning) for reliable salary predictions.

-Compares your result to typical industry averages in real time.
+- Compares your predicted salary against typical industry averages instantly.

-All model training and export steps are explained in Pred_salary.ipynb.
+- All model training and export details are available in the notebook file `Pred_salary.ipynb`.

+---

-💡 Requirements
+## Requirements

+- Python 3.x
-streamlit
+- streamlit

-pandas
+- pandas

-scikit-learn
+- scikit-learn

-xgboost
+- xgboost

-joblib
+- joblib

+You can install all dependencies via:

+pip install -r requirements.txt

+text

+---

-🖼️ Demo
+## Demo

-Add a screenshot or GIF here to showcase your beautiful, glassmorphic UI!
+*(Add a screenshot or GIF here showcasing your clean glassmorphic black-and-white UI.)*

+---

-🚀 Motivation
+## Motivation

-“Every pro was once an amateur.
+> “Every pro was once an amateur.
 Every expert was once a beginner.
 So dream big and start now.”

+---

+## Credits

-<br> Developed with 🖤 by **[Piyush Sharma]**
+Developed with care by **Piyush Sharma**

+---

+*Feel free to customize this README further with screenshots, deployment instructions, or contribution guidelines as your project evolves.*